directvt/vtm/doc/architecture.md

     or
     ```bash
     ssh -t user@server vtm
-    # The ssh's `ssh -t ...` option is required to allocate TTY on remote host.
+    # The ssh's `ssh -t ...` option is required to force TTY allocation on the remote host.
     ```

-### Run remote vtm desktop in DirectVT IO mode using `netcat` (POSIX only, unencrypted, for private use only)
+### Run remote vtm desktop in DirectVT mode using `netcat` (POSIX only, unencrypted, for private use only)

 - Remote side
     - Run command: